Calculating the cost of starting a medical practice – our complete guide

 Starting a medical practice from scratch can be exciting, but to invest in a practice that has healthy cash flow and can scale and grow, you need to identify and plan for your medical practice start-up costs – so you can avoid as many surprises as possible.

 There are many costs to consider when starting your own medical practice, and it might seem overwhelming at first, trying to plan for every contingency.
-MedicalDirector is here to help, with a brand new guide to help you calculate the cost of starting your medical practice.
+Even if you know what costs you will be facing, it can be difficult to know how much all the costs will really be once you start implementing your business plan.

 Through conversations with leading healthcare and financial experts, the guide offers tested and instantly practical advice about how to: